aep000/aep000.github.io/_posts/Firstpost.md

 title: My first Post
 ---

-Hi I am Alex Co-Founder of analytics.
+Hi I am Alex Co-Founder of Cortex Labs.
 This is my blog where I talk about various development things and tech stuff.